tasmota/docs/docs/Zigbee.md

 Rule1 1
 ```

-If retained values are prefered use publish2 instead of publish.
+If retained values are preferred use publish2 instead of publish.

 ## Understanding Zigbee messages

-There are 2 main types of Zigbee messages, **commands** and **reaading/writing attributes**.
+There are 2 main types of Zigbee messages, **commands** and **reading/writing attributes**.

 For example, you can send a command `"Power":1` to turn a bulb on or `"Power":0` to turn it off.

 Simultaneously you can read the `"Power"` attribute to know the state of the bulb.

-Some attribuutes are writable, but this corresponds to a change of configuration of the device.
+Some attributes are writable, but this corresponds to a change of configuration of the device.
 You generally can't change the status of a device writing to attributes, you need to use commands instead.

 Internally, Zigbee uses low-level identifiers and Z2T provides human readable versions for the main attributes and commands.
 In the example above, although the command and the attribute have the same name `"Power"`, they have different low-lever identifiers.